Fivefold/linkding-injector/README.md

 ## Acknowledgments

-This extension resuses and adapts code from the [official linkding extension](https://github.com/sissbruecker/linkding-extension).
+This extension reuses and adapts code from the [official linkding extension](https://github.com/sissbruecker/linkding-extension).